qgis/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

  layer = iface.activeLayer()
  layer.selectAll()

-To select using an expression, use the :func:`selectByExpression() <qgis.core.QgsVectorLayer.selectByExpression>` method:
+To select using an expression, use the :meth:`selectByExpression() <qgis.core.QgsVectorLayer.selectByExpression>` method:

 .. code-block:: python